mkmksto/vue_text_twist/frontend/README.md

 # Installation instructions

 -   (backend installation steps)
 -   `git clone`
 -   to clone to the same folder do `git clone git@<> .` where . is the current directory
 -   on `linux`: `pip3 install virtualenv`
 -   do virtualenv path/to/venv
 -   if `virtualenv` is not recognized by the shell, do `python3 -m virtualenv /path/to/venv`
 -   `source /path/to/venv/bin/activate`
 -   remember to check that the virtualenv has a minimal setup using `pip list` or `pip freeze` (might need to use pip3 on linux)
 -   while inside the virtual environment, do `pip3 install -r requirements.txt`
 -   (frontend installation steps)
 -   `cd backend`, then `pnpm i`

+# Setting up black

+-

 # Building instructions

 -   `pnpm build`
 -   above command would run `vite build` in addition to removing the `templates` and `static` folders inside `backend` if they exist
 -   would then run a series of shell commands to copy the `html`, `css` and `js` files from `frontend/dist` to the proper flask folders
 -   last script is a shell script to rename the `css`'s href and the `js` src to point to the proper flask folders using `sed` (some sort of shell regex i suppose)

 # changes from svelte ver